mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 10 August 2025

-- The average temperature today is 14.62˚C,
+- The average temperature today is 13.09˚C,
-- With highs of 14.98˚C and lows of 14.26˚C,
+- With highs of 14.42˚C and lows of 11.4˚C,
-- It may feel like 14.3˚C with clear sky
+- It may feel like 12.73˚C with few clouds
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 83%
+- The pressure is 1026hPa and humidity is 87%
 - The sun will rise at 04:44 and set at 19:42

 <!-- weather_marker ends -->